lenadroid/airflow-azure/article/Airflow-Steps.md

 Viewer user newuser created.
 ```

-Afterwards, you can login to Airlow UI with credentials of any of the users you have provisioned.
+Afterwards, you can login to Airflow UI with credentials of any of the users you have provisioned.

 Airflow DAGs: